vmware-tanzu/tanzu-dev-portal/content/guides/microservices/distributed-tracing.md

 The goal of distributed tracing is to maintain enough context so that you (or a tool) can collect sufficient data from distributed trace logs to reconstitute or _reverse_ a sequence diagram from the available data for any given initiating request.

 Ideally, with the right metadata, tools, and libraries, you will be able to determine how much time was spent at each step in the sequence diagram, whether anything went wrong during those times, and dive into the detailed trace output for each step in the sequence.
-All of this should be available to you while being able to rollup or collapse the individual steps in the request so you can examine the entire request.
+All of this should be available to you while being able to roll up or collapse the individual steps in the request so you can examine the entire request.

 ## Implementation in Java
 There is nothing preventing you from creating your own code to solve this problem, however, the usual caveats apply when discussing large projects that reinvent the wheel.
 Keep in mind that your goal is to spend as much time as possible building applications, not building tools to support applications when such tools already exist.